cchudzicki-ocw-testing/11-350-spring-2023/content/pages/sessions-46.md

 The role of technology and certification

 - Information as a public good: sensors, building certifications and industry standards for healthy buildings
 - 425 Park Avenue case from the economic perspective

+### Readings

+Allen, J.G. and Macomber, J.D., 2020.
+Chapter 4 and 5.
+Healthy buildings: How indoor spaces drive performance and productivity.
+Harvard University Press

+World GBC, 2016.
+Building the Business Case: Health, Wellbeing and Productivity in Green Offices (link)

 ## Session 6: BUS 2 425 Park Ave \[Zhengzheng Tan\]

 Understand the science of healthy buildings and its value proposition in office sector

 Analyze financial returns of healthy building investment

+### Readings

+*A Tower for the People: 425 Park Avenue.*

+Buildings emerge as drivers of health and profits, Scott Muldavin, Chris R. Miers; Ken McMackin